-- (1) All cannabis deliveries shall be received at the establishment under the direct supervision of a key employee, who shall be present to accept the delivery.
+- (l) All cannabis deliveries shall be received at the establishment under the direct supervision of a key employee, who shall be present to accept the delivery.
 Upon delivery, a key employee shall confirm the accuracy of the manifest accompanying the delivery, document any discrepancies, and immediately place the delivered cannabis in an approved safe or approved vault. - (m) A retailer or hybrid retailer license shall permit such licensee to operate out of a single establishment location, except that a cannabis establishment changing its location may store cannabis at both the former and new location for a period of time approved by the department as necessary for transition, but in no event shall the cannabis establishment sell to consumers, qualifying patients or caregivers simultaneously at more than one location.
-Prior to operating an additional establishment at a different location, a licensee shall obtain a separate license in accordance with the act.
+Prior to operating an additional establishment at a different location, a licensee shall obtain a separate license in accordance with section 21a-420 of the Connecticut General Statutes [the act].